 Did you know that basil goes deliciously with shellfish?
-Here’s a recipe to try out.
-Grilled skewers with basil, scallops and butternut squash.
+Try these grilled skewers with basil, scallops, and butternut squash.
 Seriously good.

 - 6–6 inch wooden skewers

 - ½ of a 3 lb. butternut squash (the narrower top half), peeled

 - 1 Tbsp. grape seed or vegetable oil

 - 1 Tbsp. butter, melted

 - 6–1 in. thick sea scallops (about 1/2 lb.)

 - 1 Tbsp. chopped fresh basil

 - ⅛ tsp. black pepper